rhancav/letgo-hiring-challenge/README.md

 # Library REST API

-This is a Spring Boot project for a Library REST API that allows admin users to manage books and reviews, while regular users can create reviews and access book data.
+This is a Spring Boot project for a letgo-hiring-challenge that allows admin users to manage books and reviews, while regular users can create reviews and access book data.
 The project uses Docker Compose for containerization and MongoDB as the database.

 ## Table of Contents
 - [Prerequisites](#prerequisites)